ajidev89/mazeeer/README.md

 - 👋 Hi, I’m Ajidagba Ayobami
-- 👀 I’m interested in PHP, Laravel,vue
+- 👀 I’m interested in PHP, Laravel,vue and Node.js
-- 🌱 I’m currently learning ,vue Native and Node
+- 🌱 I’m currently learning ,Nativescript
 - 💞️ I’m looking to collaborate on more on projects
 - 📫 How to reach me ajidagba21@gmail.com